GameTimeline

 TV coverage

-Cited in HotD/GoT dragon lore; not shown on screen as a dedicated scene.
+Cited in HotD/GoT dragon lore; not shown as a dedicated death scene on HBO.
+Context for why later kings lack Balerion-scale threats.

 20. Daeron I Conquers Dorne